Azure/IoT-Pi-Day/Setting up the Raspberry Pi/README.md

         Cincinnati | cin - i.e. raspberrypi-**cin**-01
         Indianapolis | ind - i.e. raspberrypi-**ind**-01

     - You must reboot the device for changes to take effect.
-Type int he following to reboot.
+Type the following to reboot.
         - **sudo reboot**
     - Telnet back into the Raspberry Pi using SSH (see above)
     - After you login, **verify** the device name has been updated.